OpenFreeEnergy/openfe/docs/guide/protocols/absolutesolvation.rst

 The absolute solvation free energy is calculated through a thermodynamic cycle.
 In this cycle, the interactions of the molecule are decoupled, meaning turned off, using a partial annhilation scheme (see below) both in the solvent and in the vacuum phases.
-The absolute hydration free energy is then obtained via summation of free energy differences along the thermodynamic cycle.
+The absolute solvation free energy is then obtained via summation of free energy differences along the thermodynamic cycle.

 .. figure:: img/ahfe_thermocycle.png
    :scale: 100%